 The FDA, NIH and the European Medicines Agency, or EMA, have each expressed interest in further regulating biotechnology, including gene therapy and genetic testing.
 For example, the EMA advocates a risk-based approach to the development of a gene therapy product.
 Agencies at both the federal and state level in the United States, as well as the U.S. congressional committees and other governments or governing agencies, have also expressed interest in further regulating the biotechnology industry.
-Such action may delay or prevent commercialization of some or all of our product candidates.
+For example, in 2016, the FDA established the Office of Tissues and Advanced Therapies ("OTAT") within the CBER, to consolidate the review of gene therapy and related products, and to advise the CBER on its review.
+In September 2022, the FDA announced retitling of OTAT to the Office of Therapeutic Products ("OTP") and elevation of OTP to a "Super Office" to meet its growing cell and gene therapy workload.
+Although FDA has indicated that this change of name and responsibilities is intended to, among other things, increase review capabilities and enhance expertise on new cell and gene therapies, we cannot be certain that this approach will improve the time and cost associated with navigating gene therapy regulatory requirements, our regulatory strategy or the potential success of our product candidates.
+Such regulatory actions and developments could, instead, delay, impede or even prevent commercialization of some or all of our product candidates.